This chapter presents our guidance for taking over maintenance of a package.

 It depends; here’s what to do in different scenarios:

-- rOpenSci slack: good for getting help on specific or general problems, the #general room is where many ask questions
+- rOpenSci slack: good for getting help on specific or general problems, see the #package-maintenance channel;

-- rOpenSci discussion forum: this forum is a good option, feel free to ask any questions here
+- rOpenSci discussion forum: this forum is a good option, feel free to ask any questions there;

-- rOpenSci staff: feel free to get in touch with one of us via slack/email/pinging us on GitHub issues, we’ll be happy to help
+- rOpenSci staff: feel free to get in touch with one of us via email/pinging us on GitHub issues, we’ll be happy to help;

-- of course there’s general R help too if that suits your needs: StackOverflow, Twitter #rstats, etc.
+- of course there’s general R help too if that suits your needs: RStudio community forum, StackOverflow, Twitter #rstats, etc.

 How much can/should you change in the package?